rimedelis/os-setups/ubuntu-23-clean-install.md

 ### Opt out of data collection in Ubuntu (optional)

-System Settings > Privacy and then set the Problem Reporting to Manual or you can set it to Never.
+Under the "Privacy" tab, set "Problem Reporting" to "Manual", or you can set it to "Never".

 ### Disable Bluetooth at startup (preferred)